ColinKennedy/usd_cpp_utilities/README.md

 - Optimize it to be as fast as possible

 - Make sure that I can include it into another Rez package
+    - Get .h included as a separate folder (so it can be importable)